 The type of yarn used to make your crocheted garment will determine the best way to care for it.

 If you’ve done the work yourself, refer to the yarn’s label where you’ll often find care instructions.
 If you received the crocheted item as a gift or purchase it at a craft fair, ask the crafter or seller.

-If you have purchased a hand crocheted item at a second hand store you can actually learn how to tell if the yarn is a natural fiber or man-made.
-To determine if the yarn of your shawl is a natural fiber or acrylic, requires removing a bit of yarn for testing.
+If you have purchased a hand crocheted item at a second-hand store, you can learn how to tell if the yarn is a natural fiber or man-made.
+To determine if the yarn of your shawl is a natural fiber or acrylic requires removing a bit of yarn for testing.
 Perhaps it can come from a fringe area or other less important area.